ladygecko/SpecflowSimpleAddAccount/README.md

 # Setup

-This has been tested using Google Chrome browser Version 87.0.4280.66 and ChromeDriver 86.0.4240.2200
+You should use Google Chrome browser Version Version 91.0.4472.114 to runs this test.